ryan-roemer/django-cloud-browser/INSTALL.rst

 Configuration
 =============
-All configuration options are described in the :ref:`application settings <app_settings>` documentation.
+All configuration options are fully described in the :ref:`application settings <app_settings>` documentation.

 Here is a quick start example for Rackspace Cloud Files: